Bdthomson/Geospatial-Analysis/README.md

 The 2016 Geographic Information Systems Cup problem definition can be found [here](http://sigspatial2016.sigspatial.org/giscup2016/problem).

+## Setup

+This spark implementation utilized 4 AWS machines in a cluster to solve the 2016 GIS Cup in 19.5 seconds.

+To setup an AWS cluster of your own, please refer to my guide and culmination of resources [here](https://github.com/Bdthomson/ec2_spark_cluster_instructions).

 # Yellow Taxi Heat Map using Getis-Ord Statistic

 From the directions: The submitted jar will be invoked using the following syntax: